-The content is designed to build from each of the topics studied in S3
+The content is designed to build from each of the topics studied in S1-S3.
+Please note that previous study of Chemistry in S3 is essential.

 Unit 1 Chemical Changes and Structure

 Rates of reaction Atomic Structure and Bonding Acids and Bases